realadammatthew/humbleberger/src/copy/from-the-trenches-an-evangelism-guide.md

 * Ask permission: "May I pray for you?"
 * Keep prayers short, Spirit-led, and focused on God’s love and peace.
 * Sample prayer: "Father, thank You for \[name].
 Please bring peace to their situation and reveal Your love.
-In Jesus’ name, Amen."
+In Yeshua's name, Amen."
 * Always offer follow-up contact info for your church or small group.

 ---